Samuel-Treton/LaTeX_auto_tooltip/README.md

 ## Prerequisites

-Make sure you have Python installed on your computer.
+- Make sure you have Python installed on your computer.
 If not, you can download it from [Python's official website](https://www.python.org/downloads/).
+- Ensure that your MiKTeX distribution is up-to-date.
+You can update it through the MiKTeX Console.

 ## How It Works